patrickroberts/complex-js/README.md

 Complex-js is a lightweight module that enables complex mathematics in JavaScript.
 It comes with every elementary function and all mathematical operators.
-It also includes many utility functions and common non-analytical functions such as the Complex conjugate, the argument function, the absolute value function and many others.
+It also includes many utility functions and common non-analytical functions such as the complex conjugate, the argument function, the absolute value function and many others.

 Lastly, but most importantly, this module contains a compiler to